siemens/ix/packages/documentation/docs/controls/forms/_forms-behavior_styleguide.md

 We support 4 types of validation feedback.

 ##### Valid
+- Data that meets all validity criteria.
-- data meets all validity criteria
+- Example: Indicating that the password meets all the criteria for a strong password.
 ##### Invalid
-- the data violates at least one validity criterion
+- Data that violates at least one validity criterion.
-- invalid inputs must be corrected before they can be used
+- Invalid inputs must be corrected before they can be used.
+- Example: Entering an email address without the "@" symbol.
 ##### Warning
-- The data is valid in general but violates a specific security or safety related rule
+- Data that is valid in general but violates a specific security or safety related rule.
-- Example: the entered rotation speed is beyond a safety threshold and can cause higher wear
+- Example: The entered rotation speed is beyond a safety threshold and can cause higher wear.
 ##### Info
-- The data is valid but fulfills a certain criterion
+- Data that is valid but fulfills a certain criterion.
-- Example: highlight all inputs that has been changed compared to a saved configuration
+- Example: Highlight all inputs that have been changed compared to a saved configuration.

-- For more information see [Validation](forms-validation.md)
+ For more information see the [Validation](forms-validation.md) chapter

 ## Form Submission Strategies